 Figure 5.
-Mechanical inoculation is performed by pushing a needle from the underside of the cane, placing a 20ul drop of Xf bacteria, and withdrawing the needle.
-The negative pressure of the cane draws the drop in.
+Mechanical inoculation is performed by pushing a needle from the underside of the cane, placing a 20ul drop of Xf bacteria, and withdrawing the needle draws the drop in by negative pressure.

 Figure 6.
 Inoculated grape vine canes were marked with orange tags at the Solano County site.